 \begin{corollary} Let $\G=\op{GL}_2(\Q_5)$ and assume $\ell=3$, hence $e=2$.
 Then the category $\cB^1_{\ba}$ of representations in $\cB^1$ with generalised central character $\chi_\ba$ is equivalent to the category of $\hat{B}$-modules, where $\hat{B}$ is the completion of $B$ at the maximal ideal $(x_{1,1}, x_{2,1})$ of $\FF[x_{1,1}, x_{2,1}]\subset B$. \end{corollary} \proof By Theorem~\ref{IsoTheorem} and Theorem~\ref{ThmEx}, $\hat{B}$ is isomorphic to the completed affine Schur algebra from Proposition~\ref{complS}.
 Hence it is isomorphic to the completion of the endomorphism ring of a projective progenerator of $\cB^1$ by \eqref{BandS}, the module category over which gives precisely the category of objects in $\cB^1$ with the given generalised central character. \endproof

 \begin{remark} Since every irreducible representation in $\cB$ is smooth and therefore admissible (see e.g. \cite[Theorem 4.42]{Blondel} or \cite[Theorem 3.25]{BZ}), it has a central character by Schur's Lemma.
-The category of objects in $\cB^1$ with some generalised central character thus includes blocks of finite length objects in $\cB^1$. \end{remark}
+The category of objects in $\cB^1$ with some generalised central character thus includes all finite length objects in $\cB^1$. \end{remark}